Twin pregnancies are the most common multifetal pregnancies.

 - twin-peak sign or (lambda sign) ( > 10 weeks): thick intertwin membrane, with more than two layers

-- however the thickness is however subjective and becomes progressively more difficult to asses (98% accuracy in the first trimester vs 83% later)
+- however, the thickness is however subjective and becomes progressively more difficult to assess (98% accuracy in the first trimester vs 83% later)

 - twins may be of different genders

 - two yolk sacs

 - single placental mass (note, however, that most dichorionic pregnancies have placental masses that abut each other and can be often mistaken for single placenta, especially in the third trimester)